Spectral shadows of a single GaAs quantum dot

 \section{Introduction}

-Semiconductor quantum dots (QDs) provide a promising platform for single and entangled photon sources, quantum repeaters, spin and photon-based quantum logic, and quantum light sources for quantum imaging \cite{zhai_low-noise_2020, neuwirth_quantum_2021, arakawa_progress_2020}.
-Compared to single atoms, individual QDs offer significantly greater flexibility in terms of experimental accessibility and engineering of their optical properties.
-However, despite the tremendous progress in the growth and manufacturing processes of such QDs, there are still several obstacles that limit their optimal use in quantum devices.
-One major obstacle are impurities in the surrounding solid-state matrix that lead to charge noise and result in stochastic shifts of the Fourier transform-limited QD transitions, blinking, and decoherence.
+Semiconductor quantum dots (QDs) provide a promising platform for single and entangled photon sources, quantum repeaters, spin- and photon-based quantum logic, and quantum light sources for quantum imaging \cite{zhai_low-noise_2020, neuwirth_quantum_2021, arakawa_progress_2020}.
+Compared to single atoms, individual QDs offer significantly greater flexibility in terms of experimental accessibility and the engineering of their optical properties.
+However, despite the tremendous progress in the growth and manufacturing processes of such QDs, several obstacles still limit their optimal use in quantum devices.
+One major impediment results from impurities in the surrounding solid-state matrix that lead to charge noise, resulting in stochastic shifts of the Fourier transform-limited QD transitions, blinking, and decoherence.
 This noise can be strongly reduced by embedding the heterostructure containing the QD layer in a PIN diode structure.
 However, some noise remains even in the most advanced PIN structures.
 This noise reveals itself in time-dependent spectral shadow resonances, which will be centrally addressed in this work, and is accompanied by charge-changing Auger recombination in the case of resonant excitation of charged exciton resonances.